olgerti/daily-quota-app/README.md

 3. Configure the database connection by updating the `application.properties` file located in `src/main/resources` with your local database credentials.
-4. Build the project using Gradle: `gradle build`
+4. Build the project using Gradle: `./gradlew build`
-5. Run the application: `gradle bootRun`
+5. Run the application: `./gradlew bootRun`

 The application will start running on http://localhost:8080.